International Workers' Day: Philippines

 During the Presidency of Gloria Macapagal-Arroyo, a policy was adopted called holiday economics policy that moved holidays to either a Monday or a Friday to create a long weekend of three days.
 In 2002, Labor Day was moved to the Monday nearest to 1 May.
 Labour groups protested, as they accused the Arroyo administration of belittling the holiday.
 By 2008, Labor Day was excluded in the holiday economics policy, returning the commemorations to 1 May, no matter what day of the week it falls on.

 Singapore

 In Singapore, it is known as Labour Day and is a public holiday.
+The Prime Minister, who is the leader of the ruling People’s Action Party, gives a Labour Day Rally championing the tripartite relationship between government, employers, and employees.

 Thailand

 In Thailand, the day is known in English as National Labour Day, and is one of 17 official public holidays in Thailand.

 Vietnam

 In Vietnam, it is known as International Labour Day (Ngày Quốc tế Lao động) and is a public holiday.
 It was first adopted by the Nguyễn dynasty on the 11th day of the 9th month of the 16th year of the Bảo Đại Emperor (30 October 1941) by imperial decree.
 Later on 29 April 1946 President Hồ Chí Minh issued Sắc lệnh số 56 (Decree No. 56) which adopted the holiday for the Democratic Republic of Vietnam.

 According to the decree "workers in public offices, private offices and factories throughout the country are entitled to a day off from work.
 International Labour 1.5 and still receive the same salary as a working day…".
 On 1 May 1946 the first International Labour Day of the Democratic Republic of Vietnam was held.